isomerpages/nparks-gardencityfund/_our-programmes/Plant A Tree Programme/How to support.md

 </p>
 <h4><strong>I want to make a <u>general donation</u> to the Plant-A-Tree programme without planting</strong></h4>
 <p>We welcome general donations of any amounts and also donors that do not
-want to take part in the planting, simply indicate <strong>“General PAT donation” </strong>when making your donation through any of the below methods below.&nbsp; The total donations will be collated annually at the end of the year and the equivalent number of trees for the collective donation will be planted
+want to take part in the planting.
+Simply indicate <strong>“General PAT donation” </strong>when making your donation through any of the below methods below.&nbsp; The total donations will be collated annually at the end of the year and the equivalent number of trees for the collective donation will be planted